bennnym/project1/README.md

 ---

+##### Other

+All NBA data was scraped using Nokogiri.
+Team data has been scraped from Wikipedia and individual player data from Basketballreference.com.

 ## Tools
 **Languages:** HTML, CSS, Ruby and Javascript **Frameworks:** Rails, Bootstrap
+**Web Scraping:** Nokogiri
 **Server:** Heroku
 **Libraries:** jQuery, Chart.js, DataTables.js
 **Plugins:** AutoFill